 Golden State Warriors' Standings

 Follow the Golden State Warriors scores and standings as they change during an arduous, 82-game schedule.
+You will see the Golden State Warriors' odds of winning the championship change along with them.
 Compare the Warriors stats with upcoming opponents, including offensive and defensive production.
 This table allows you to sort through the home and away results, giving you a solid picture of how a team performs in common scenarios.